 Turtle in the pond:

-When we entered, it was explained that now it’s peacock breeding season.
-Thus, it’s not advisable to come close to them since they can attack.
+When we entered, it was explained that now it is peacock breeding season.
+Thus, it is not advisable to come close to them since they can attack.

-They weren’t aggressive towards us (they were running after chickens), and each male peacock showed us his beautiful tail.
+They were not aggressive towards us (they were running after chickens), and each male peacock showed us his beautiful tail.

 Male peacocks are wondering by themselves, and the babies run after their mothers.